freenas/freenas-docs/userguide/sharing.rst

 application.

 #ifdef freenas
-.. note:: for performance reasons, iSCSI is preferred to NFS shares when %brand% is installed on ESXi.
+.. note:: For performance reasons, iSCSI is preferred to NFS shares when %brand% is installed on ESXi.
 If you are considering creating NFS shares on ESXi, read through the performance analysis at `Running ZFS over NFS as a VMware Store